Navyamayya/Office-Care/README.md

 2. Sanitizing Area (Automatic Sanitizer Dispenser)-> Sanitizing Area consists of an Automatic Sanitizer Dispenser.
 When the person places his/her hand below the sensor , it dispenses the liquid and prints a                        message on the LCD.
 After dispensing it gives few seconds for them to rub the liquid well on their hands.
 3. Automatic Pass Gate->
-         After giving enough time to sanitize, Pass Gate will be opened for 3 secs.It is denoted by a blinking green LED and the message on the LCD Display.
+         After giving enough time to sanitize, Pass Gate will be opened for 3 secs.It is denoted by a blinking green LED and a message on the LCD Display.
 After 3 sec Red                LED turns on denoting the closure of the gate along with a long beep sound.

       A pictorial representation is attached in repository.
 #  Working
   1. Automatic Welcome Gate uses PIR sensor.
 PIR Sensor detects the motion of a person when he/she approaches the door.The door and is opened using a Hobby Gearmotor connected       to a H-bridge motor driver,which drives the wheels connected to the door.